GOTO-OBS/ZiP/tutorial/readme.md

    * **figs** - Create thumbnails of extracted sources

-   * **sub-imagex, sub-imagey** - Only use for big images.
+   * **sub_imagex, sub_imagey** - Only use for big images.
 Chops the image into sub images.
 Used for images that use up too much memory or with a complex PSF.
 (This can also be used to speed up the parallel version, however can result in lower quality PSF estimation.)

   ## Output